-All entrance gates were properly secured, and signage posted on the gates was current (PL-1).
+All entrance gates were properly secured, and signage posted on the gates was current with the exception of the phone number.
+The phone number was updated using a sticker (PL-1).

 1.4.2 Perimeter Fence and Perimeter Signs

 The perimeter fence was replaced in 2007.
 The site maintenance subcontractor maintains a vegetation-free zone along the base of the fence line and ensures that vegetation does not grow on the fence fabric.
 The vegetation-free zone along the fence line was being maintained (PL-2), and the fence fabric was free of vegetation.